 My babies have grown but I still have many friends that are having children for the first time and dealing with the overwhelming exhaustion a newborn can bring.
-Sometimes they tell me how stressed out they feel after receiving newborn tips from everybody around them, especially in laws, moms, grandmas, aunts and well-meaning friends.
-I’ve been there and even though I have been covering parenting topics for almost 20 years, it is really hard to figure out what advice to follow when taking care of a baby.
+Sometimes they tell me how stressed out they feel after receiving newborn tips from everybody around them, especially in-laws, moms, grandmas, aunts, and well-meaning friends.
+I’ve been there and even though I have been covering parenting topics for almost 20 years, it is really hard to figure out what tips for new moms to follow

-So, I decided to share a few life-changing tips that really worked for me when I had a newborn.
+So, I decided to share a few life-changing tips for new moms that really worked for me when I had a newborn.
 Hopefully, they’ll work for you, too.